jai-the-seeker/musings/_posts/2020-03-26-wlakthrough.markdown

 get acess to the system.
 One of the simpliest ways is to find the user accounts and then try to bruteforce the passwords.

+Few of interesting options with `wpscan --enumerate` are

+{% highlight console %}
+-e, --enumerate [OPTS]  Enumeration Process
+                         Available Choices:
+                          vp   Vulnerable plugins
+                          ap   All plugins
+                          p    Popular plugins
+                          vt   Vulnerable themes
+                          at   All themes
+                          u    User IDs range. e.g: u1-5
+                               Range separator to use: '-'
+                               Value if no argument supplied: 1-10

+{% endhighlight %}

-Let us try to enumerate the users
+Let us try to enumerate the users based on user ids.

 {% highlight console %}
 wpscan --url http://10.10.10.104/secret --enumerate u --api-token SFQsH.....ayIm1ppfZZ8FH0